 George Town is one of those rare frozen-in-time cities which mingles with today’s modern lifestyle lusts.
-It caters for the history buff and travel photographer but also the shopaholic and foodie fanatic.
+It caters to the history buff and travel photographer but also the shopaholic and foodie fanatic.

 George Town, the capital city of Penang state, is located on Penang Island in the North-West of Malaysia.
 It might be Malaysia’s second largest city after Kuala Lumpur, but it’s nowhere near as crazy and in your face as the country’s capital.
-Especially in its quaint old town centre.
+Especially in its quaint old town center.

 We fell in love with George Town five years ago and have been going back ever since.
 We can’t get enough of its unique multicultural charm and have seen it change over the years.

 8 Reasons To Visit George Town In Penang, Malaysia

-1 – UNESCO World Heritage Site
+1. UNESCO World Heritage Site

-Over 500 years, George Town has grown from a small Malaysian village to what it is today.
-During that time, influences of Asia and Europe have endowed this city with a unique multicultural heritage that can be witnessed around every corner.
+Over 500 years, George Town has grown from a small Malaysian village into what it is today.
+During that time, the influences of Asia and Europe have endowed this city with a unique multicultural heritage that can be witnessed around every corner.
 With all the gorgeous history around town, in 2008, George Town was awarded UNESCO World Heritage Site status.

-Georgetown has over 12,000 old buildings consisting of Chinese shophouses, residential jetties, churches, temples, mosques and grand British colonial government offices and monuments.
+Georgetown has over 12,000 old buildings consisting of Chinese shophouses, residential jetties, churches, temples, mosques, and grand British colonial government offices and monuments.
 Most of these buildings are condensed in the Lebuh Acheh historical enclave making it easy to explore on foot.

-Since wearing it’s UNESCO crown, an amazing street art scene has exploded in George Town.
-It started with a government commissioned exhibition back in 2008 called“Sculpture at Work”.
+Since wearing its UNESCO crown, an amazing street art scene has exploded in George Town.
+It started with a government-commissioned exhibition back in 2008 called“Sculpture at Work.”
 These 52 ironwork showpieces can be seen all over old town and tell the story of George Town’s history and people.

 A lot of tourists, including us, make it their mission to see every piece of street art using available street art maps.
 Have Instagram at the ready!